Old vs New Tax Regime Calculator Excel-Which is Better?

 Old Tax Regime

-• Tax rebate limit is up to Rs.
-5 Lakh;
+• Tax rebate available for income up to ₹5 Lakh

 New Tax Regime

-• Tax rebate limit is up to Rs.
-7 Lakh;
+• Tax rebate available for income up to ₹12 Lakh

-• No deductions under Chapter VIA are allowed except Employer’s contribution to NPS and newly introduced Agniveer contribution;
+• No deductions under Chapter VIA (except NPS & Agniveer contribution)

 This is very important to know that from F.Y 2023-24, the new tax regime has been the default tax regime.
-It means your tax calculation will be based on the new tax regime and if you want to choose the old tax regime you need to submit one declaration to your employer.
+Your tax calculation will be based on the new tax regime.
+If you want to choose the old tax regime, you need to submit one declaration to your employer.

-Old vs New Tax Regime Calculator Excel– This calculator will help you in deciding the best-suited tax regime for you depending upon the data you put in the Excel calculator.
+Old vs New Tax Regime Calculator Excel– This calculator will help you decide the best-suited tax regime for you.
+It depends upon the data you put in the Excel calculator.
 You need not calculate anything here, the Excel calculator will automatically calculate your probable taxes under both tax regimes.

 (Below 60 Years)